 The book ‘Design for Disabilities’ by Graham Pullin (it’s an absolutely fantastic read).
 In it, he explains the shift from glasses becoming eyewear and questions why this transition hasn’t occurred for hearing aids.
 Why is eyewear seen as a fashion statement and an extension of your personality?
 But hearing aids are continually made smaller, to hide them away, suggesting being hard of hearing is something to be ashamed of?
 This interesting, powerful, evocative insight inspired my project.

-More broadly, in my desire to create socially inclusive products, designing for disabilities is something I believe is greatly overlooked.
-In my opinion, there is great innovation in engineering within this space, and of course this is essential.
 What’s lacking, are the skills designers have to offer.
 In the book Design of Everyday Things by Donald A. Norman, he explores the differences between engineers and designers.
 It helped me greater understand my role in designing for disabilities.
 Engineers are experts in technology.
 Designers are experts in people.

 Whilst my product now needs engineering development in order to push it to be a realized outcome, I wasn’t afraid to tackle a highly technical product such as a hearing aid.
 The one aim of my concept was to question what hearing aids could be and to spark a conversation, not to create a product ready for manufacture.
 I hope I have done it justice.